Phone/fax: +44 (0)1722 716 167

 B, L, D included

-We cross the Canale della Giudecca to walk the entire length of the island of the Giudecca (just under a mile), enjoying magnificent views across to Venice.
+We cross the Canale della Giudecca to walk the entire length of the island of the Giudecca (just under a mile), enjoying magnificent views back across the water to Venice.
 Tiny Sant’Eufemia is one of Venice’s oldest churches, founded in 865, open by arrangement.
 We then visit two of the most celebrated churches designed by Andrea Palladio: the great domed Chiesa del Santissimo Redentore, commissioned by the Senate of Venice in thanksgiving for deliverance from the plague which devastated the city in 1575 and, on its own island, San Giorgio Maggiore.
 Here, we have a special tour of the adjoining Benedictine monastery, with its cloisters and library by Longhena and a splendid 16C refectory designed by Palladio, plus see the applied arts collections of the 16C Palazzo Cini.
 After a light lunch in a small local trattoria we catch a small boat to the Armenian monastery on the island of San Lazzaro, a beautifully green and tranquil oasis in the lagoon where Lord Byron studied the Armenian language.
+At dinner we again have the opportunity to appreciate the uncomplicated yet distinctive Venetian cuisine, based largely on fish - a chance, perhaps, to sample local ways of preparing baccalà, accompanied by fine DOC wines of the Veneto.

 DAY 7